peacefulotter/react-leaflet-hotline/docs/Events.md

-### Click Event

-Click on the hotline to see it in action!
+### Move your mouse over and out / click on the hotline

 ```jsx harmony
 import { useState } from 'react';